buildpacks/spec/platform.md

 #### Mixin Resolution

-During analysis, a list of provided mixins MUST be retrived from the image being analyzed.
+During analysis, a list of provided mixins MUST be retrived from the provided run-image.
+The analyzer should either fail or ignore the previous image if the run-image is missing any mixins that were present on the previous image.

 During detection, a list of required mixins MUST be resolved against a list of provided mixins.